Skip to content

 In-basket/in-tray exercises immerse candidates in realistic job scenarios, often against the clock.
 These exercises are designed to simulate the pressures and challenges that job applicants would experience in the role.

-Picture a candidate stepping into the shoes of a manager, faced with a virtual inbox filled with emails, memos, phone calls, and tasks requiring prioritization and timely action.
-Through this exercise, you can assess their organizational skills, ability to handle multiple responsibilities, and their aptitude for making effective decisions.
+Imagine being able to see how a candidate performs when stepping into the shoes of a manager, faced with a virtual inbox filled with emails, memos, phone calls, and tasks requiring prioritization and timely action.

 Top tips to enlarge those brains Top tip: